 Born March 26, 1940, in Baltimore, Maryland, Nancy Pelosi continued her family's tradition of being involved in politics.
 She began as a volunteer and gradually moved up the ranks, making the leap to public office in a special election for California's Eighth District in 1987.
 She became the first female Democratic leader of the House of Representatives and the first female speaker of the House.

 Early Life and Career

-Politician, member of U.S. House of Representatives.
-Born Nancy D'Alesandro on March 26, 1940, in Baltimore, Maryland.
+House Minority Leader Nancy Pelosi was born Nancy D'Alesandro on March 26, 1940, in Baltimore, Maryland.
 Pelosi carries on the family tradition of being involved in politics.
-Her father served in Congress and was the mayor of Baltimore for twelve years.
-And her brother Thomas later served as mayor of Baltimore as well.
+Her father served in Congress and was the mayor of Baltimore for 12 years, and her brother Thomas later served as mayor of Baltimore as well.